Standard English: C. Types I–IV

 Samuels classified fifteenth century manuscripts into four types.
 These divisions have subsequently proved problematical, partly because Samuels did not specify exactly which manuscripts fall into which class, and partly because other scholars do not see inherent cohesiveness within each type.
-Matti Peikola, examining Type 1 ('Central Midland Standard') spelling ratios in the orthography of 68 hands who wrote manuscripts of the Later Version of the Wycliffite Bible, concluded: "it is difficult to sustain a 'grand unifying theory' about Central Midland Standard".
+Matti Peikola, examining Type 1 ("Central Midland Standard") spelling ratios in the orthography of 68 hands who wrote manuscripts of the Later Version of the Wycliffite Bible, concluded: "it is difficult to sustain a 'grand unifying theory' about Central Midland Standard".

-Jacob Thaisen, analysing the orthography of texts forming Type 2 found no consistent similarities between different scribes' spelling choices and no obvious overlap of selection signalling incipient standardisation, concluding "it is time to lay the types to rest".
+Jacob Thaisen, analysing the orthography of texts forming Type 2 found no consistent similarities between different scribes' spelling choices and no obvious overlap of selection signalling incipient standardization, concluding "it is time to lay the types to rest".
 Simon Horobin, examining spelling in Type 3 texts reported "such variation warns us against viewing these types of London English as discrete... we must view Samuels' typology as a linguistic continuum rather than as a series of discrete linguistic varieties".